badersur/chirp/module-2/readme.md

 Now, let's start integrating and calling these from our `main.html`.
 We can use the `ng-model` directive to bind the properties of `newPost` to our chirp posting form.

 We can even start displaying the chirp feed now.
 The `ng-repeat` directive is perfect for this.
-When we use it with the syntax `ng-repeat = post in posts` on our, Angular will access the `posts` variable and loop through and set each to `post`.
+When we use it with the syntax `ng-repeat = post in posts`, Angular will access the `posts` variable and loop through and set each to `post`.
 Then we can access the details of each `post` and display them.

 `post.created_by` and `post.text` are straightforward enough to display with just `{{post.created_by}}` and `{{post.text}}` since they're just text, but what about `posts.created_at`?
 It's just an unformatted timestamp right now, but we can format it with a filter.
 This can be done right in the template binding, by just specifying the format you'd like.
 In this case, we'll use `{{post.created_at| date:"h:mma 'on' MMM d, y"}}`